kelseybutler9/travel-app/README.md

 I incorporated Node.js and Mongodb to store all trip information.
 All testing was performed using Mocha and Chai.

+For serializing the form data on submit, I used the javascript library "Form-serialize" from source: https://github.com/defunctzombie/form-serialize.
+This allowed for a manageable object to be returned on submit.

 ##Enhancements

 This is the initial draft of my application.
 I plan to include a few enhancements below"